QuarkOS/Synapse/README.md

     ```

 2.  **Configure your API key:**
     Create a configuration file named `.env` in the `src/main/resources` directory.

+    > [!NOTE]
+    > Currently, Synapse is configured to use the Google Gemini API.
+Support for other providers like OpenAI is planned for a future release.

     Add your API key to this file:
     ```properties
     GOOGLE_API_KEY=your_api_key_here
     ```